heru-himawan-tl/fdaf/README.md

 issuing a redirect, or putting a message in a kind of queue for the _View_ to display.

+The modern design of a Java web-application applies the separation between web-tier (web-application itself) as the _View_ and as the _Controller_ over the business-tier as the _Model_.
+There are some technical considerations in applying this design pattern, for example in case of security matter: _In order to achieve some security norms, the business layer has to reside in a more secure place that will not exposed directly to Internet_.

 ## Builtin Ready-To-Use-Application-Modules Source Codes

 The distribution of FDAF includes the following ready-to-use-web-application-modules